Dyhr/GRPRP-Spring2015-GraphicsProgramming/README.md

 # Graphics-Programming Spring 2015 at IT-University of Copenhagen

+Final project for the graphics programming course at the ITU.
+It is a raytracer, coded in C++, with a C# frontend for showing the resulting image.
+Every scene is hard coded in the engine and so it is not suitable for use in the real world, but is merely a study of coding a ray tracer in C++.

+## Disclaimer

+This project had a one month deadline and didn't have any requirements for performance or memory management, so it has neither.

 ## Members:
 - Rasmus Dyhr Larsen  (rady@itu.dk)
 - Anders Wind Steffen (awis@itu.dk)